apache/cloudstack-documentation/source/adminguide/templates/_convert_hyperv.rst

 #.
 Input the XenServer host info, then click Next.

 #.
-Name the instance, then click Next, then Convert.
-An instance should be created.
+Name the Instance, then click Next, then Convert.
+An Instance should be created.

-Once you have an instance created from the Hyper-V VHD, prepare it using the following steps:
+Once you have an Instance created from the Hyper-V VHD, prepare it using the following steps:

 #.
-Boot the instance, uninstall Hyper-V Integration Services, and reboot.
+Boot the Instance, uninstall Hyper-V Integration Services, and reboot.

 #.
 Install XenServer Tools, then reboot.

 #.
-Prepare the instance as desired.
-For example, run sysprep on Windows instances.
+Prepare the Instance as desired.
+For example, run sysprep on Windows Instances.
    See `“Creating a Windows
    Template” <#creating-a-windows-template>`_.

-Either option above will create an instance in HVM mode.
-This is fine for Windows instances, but Linux instances may not perform optimally.
+Either option above will create an Instance in HVM mode.
+This is fine for Windows Instances, but Linux Instances may not perform optimally.
 Converting a Linux instance to PV mode will require additional steps and will vary by distribution.